-Kit includes: (Oct.25, 2018) 1) CD recording of 26 cognate songs; 2) 13 x 19 color song poster for each letter; 3) pocket chart phrases for each song; 4) pocket chart picture cards for each song to support the printed word; 5) 98 color flash cards (5″ x8″) of cognates for signing/language development/phonological awareness activities; 6) colored story picture for each song for classroom discussion with questions on math, science, wellness/nutrition/safety, critical thinking; 7) colored images, of all cognates words, to create stick puppets 8) and a five-in-one black and white take home activity (1st activity) an opportunity for them to write each letter (upper and lower case); (2nd activity) a black and white story picture to color and (3rd activity) re-tell story and/or sing song to their family / sibling(s) / friend(s) and the other side (4th activity) has matching cognate drawings to cut-out and play a matching (concentration) game of the cognate words; (5th activity) a puzzle of the story which is created from the cut-out concentration game.
+Kit includes: (March 2019) 1) CD recording of 26 cognate songs; 2) 13 x 19 color song poster for each letter; 3) pocket chart phrases for each song; 4) pocket chart picture cards for each song to support the printed word; 5) 98 color flash cards (5″x8″) of cognates for signing/language development/phonological awareness activities; 6) colored story picture for each song for classroom discussion with questions on math, science, wellness/nutrition/safety, critical thinking; 7) colored images, of all cognates words, to create stick puppets 8) 26 ABC cards (5″x8″) with uppercase and lowercase letter, image of object, and ASL letter image 9) and a five-in-one black and white take home activity (1st activity) an opportunity for them to write each letter (upper and lower case); (2nd activity) a black and white story picture to color and (3rd activity) re-tell story and/or sing song to their family / sibling(s) / friend(s) and the other side (4th activity) has matching cognate drawings to cut-out and play a matching (concentration) game of the cognate words; (5th activity) a puzzle of the story which is created from the cut-out concentration game.

 What are cognates?
 Words in two languages that share a similar spelling and pronunciation…30-40% of all words in English have a related word in Spanish.